reidenong/ComicPanelSegmentation/README.md

 # PanelSegmentationTool (PST)
 A tool using classical computer vision for segmentation of digital images composing of multiple panels.
 Especially effective on Comic panels, Collages and Memes.
-Segmentation on complex image collage formats helps to improves performance of downstream tasks such as OCR, Object detection and other computer vision tools in an image processing pipieline.
+Segmentation on complex image collage formats helps to improves performance of downstream tasks such as OCR, Object detection and other computer vision tools in an image processing pipeline.

+Made in Python 3.

 ### Installing Dependencies
 ```$ pip install -r requirements.txt```